What we do

 The European Centre for Women and Technology (ECWT) is a European multi-stakeholder partnership of more than 130 organizations from all around Europe and not only.
 ECWT serves as a European single point of contact for information, collection and analysis of data, research, and the development of appropriate methodological tools to attract more girls to Science, Technology, Engineering and Mathematics (STEM), for nurturing and retaining women in the knowledge economy through industry and entrepreneurial careers, promoting the female talent to provide added value to ICT solutions, supporting more female ICT business start-ups and consolidating the largest network for closing the Digital Gender Gap in Europe.

-Eva is the Founder and Director of the ECWT
+Founder and Director of the ECWT

 Project Manager & Board Member

 Marketing and Business Developer

 The work of the European Centre for Women and Technology is led by an Executive Group responsible for the operational activity and a High-level Advisory Committee functioning as a knowledge pool for support.
 Both the Executive Group and the High-Level Advisory Committee are built on multi-stakeholder representation and have documented experience in working with women and technology and/or innovation issues.
 The Executive Group and the High-level Advisory are supported by four working groups that gather information, develop ideas, and initiate and analyze data that derive from that work.
 The working groups work closely with the community and are a liaison between the diversity of entities ECWT works with.
 The strategy of the European Centre for Women and Technology is implemented through the ECWT National Point of Contacts (N-PoCs) in the EU Member States and wider Europe.
 N-PoCs function in every country as a national multi-stakeholder partnership to ensure women’s full participation in and contribution to the knowledge-based economy and implementation of the Digital Agenda and the Europe 2020 Strategy.